 Pulses are regarded as a remarkable gift of nature due to their unique capacity for biological nitrogen fixation.
 They are known as enhancers of soil fertility because they help to mobilize insoluble soil nutrients and bring about qualitative improvements in soil properties.
 However, over the past four decades, the continuous increase in Indian population combined with stagnant pulse production compared to cereals, has led to a decreased availability of pulses.
 As a result, significant efforts have been made to increase pulse production in India (Shashikumar et al., 2013).
-Black gram (Vigna mungo (L.) commonly known as 'Urad dal', is a highly prized leguminous pulse crop belongs to family Fabaceae.
+Black gram (Vigna mungo L.) commonly known as 'Urad dal', is a highly prized leguminous pulse crop belongs to family Fabaceae.
 It is a preferred short-duration pulse crop due to its ability to thrive in all seasons.
-It can be cultivated as a sole crop, intercrop or catch crop, representing 13 per cent of the total pulse cultivation area and 10 per cent of the country's total pulse production (MoA and FW, 2021).
+It can be cultivated as a sole crop (a farming system where a single crop is planted in a field at a time), intercrop (growing two or more crops in close proximity on the same land at the same time) or catch crop system (a fastgrowing plant grown between cash crops to improve soil health, reduce nutrient loss, and compete with weeds), representing 13 per cent of the total pulse cultivation area and 10 per cent of the country's total pulse production (MoA and FW, 2021).
 Beyond its genetic makeup, major physiological challenges include inefficient assimilate partitioning, poor pod setting due to flower drop, and nutrient deficiencies during critical growth stages, along with various pests and diseases (Kumar et al., 2019).
-Furthermore, black gram is typically grown under rainfed conditions with suboptimal management practices.
+Furthermore, black gram is typically grown under rainfed conditions with sub-optimal management practices.
 Therefore, implementing proper agronomic practices is crucial to improve black gram productivity.
 The major crop nutrients which are traditionally supplied through chemical fertilizers in soil are only partially absorbed by crop plants since they are subjected to many losses.
 Whereas, foliar application of nutrients using water soluble fertilizers has the advantages of quick and efficient utilization of nutrients, elimination of nutrient losses through leaching and fixation in soil.
-Hence, foliar feeding is more appropriate, efficient, and economical compared to soil application (Balusamy and Meyyazhagan, 2000).
+Hence, foliar feeding is more appropriate, efficient and economical compared to soil application (Balusamy and Meyyazhagan, 2000).
 Applying nutrients through foliar sprays facilitates the movement of nutrients from the leaves to all parts of the plant, aiding in the synchronization of flowering and pod setting.
 This method can also delay leaf senescence due to its higher absorption efficiency, thereby enhancing photosynthetic efficiency.
-Applying water-soluble fertilizers through foliar sprays positively impacts the growth, yield, and quality of crops (Patel and Patel, 1994).
-Potassium Salt of Active

-Phosphorus (PSAP) is a highly 180 % water-soluble fertilizer containing 40 per cent each of phosphorus and potassium that can be easily 100 % absorbed by plant roots and leaves, and increases plant productivity from 30 to 50 per cent (Bhatt et al., 2022).
+Applying water-soluble fertilizers through foliar sprays positively impacts the growth, yield, and quality of crops (Babu et al., 2024; Dolgopolova and Eremenko, 2024).
+Potassium Salt of Active Phosphorus (PSAP) is a highly 180 % water-soluble fertilizer containing 40 per cent each of phosphorus and potassium that can be easily 100 % absorbed by plant roots and leaves, and increases plant productivity from 30 to 50 per cent (Bhatt et al., 2022).
 The outcome of this study would go as a recommendation to small and marginal farmers for enhancement of blackgram production.